 - Your social insurance number and copies of any birth certificate, marriage or cohabitation agreement, marriage certificate, separation agreement, and/or Order of Divorce, or other Court Order relating to your family members, your family property, or yourself, that you may have obtained.

 Arranging your valuable documents will save considerable time, effort and expense for your executor.
 At Sitka Law Group, we not only act as legal counsel for executors of estates but we also act as executors for estates.
 If you would like Sitka Law Group to assist please do not hesitate to call.
 We are happy to take as large or small of a role as is necessary and convenient for you.
-If you have any questions regarding an estate located anywhere in British Columbia please do not hesitate to contact Sitka Law Group.
+If you have any questions regarding an estate located anywhere in British Columbia please do not hesitate to contact, Victoria Lawyers, Sitka Law Group.
 We are located in Victoria, B.C., near the border of Saanich and Oak Bay.